I live in Toronto, Ontario, Canada, and I love almost everything I about it.

 Of course, one of the absolute best things about the Alpha Industries N3-B is the price tag.

-While a comparable Canada Goose parka can cost more than $1,000, Alpha Industries’ is available for less than $200 on Amazon.
+While a comparable Canada Goose parka can cost more than $1,000, Alpha Industries’ version is available for a lot less:

-It really is a hell of a bargain.
+It really is a hell of a bargain, and almost certainly the best N3B parka you’ll find for this price.

 A Slight Sheen